Steel Eel

 Steel Eel is a steel roller coaster located at SeaWorld San Antonio in San Antonio, Texas.
 Manufactured and designed by D. H. Morgan Manufacturing, the roller coaster opened on March 6, 1999, and was the single-biggest investment by the park at the time.
-The construction of Steel Eel was facilitated by rising guest interest in more attractions following the opening of steel inverted roller coaster, The Great White.
+The construction of Steel Eel was facilitated by rising guest interest in more attractions following the opening of a steel inverted roller coaster, The Great White.

 Steel Eel reaches a maximum height of 150 ft, with a maximum speed of 65 mph, and a total length of 3700 ft.
 The roller coaster was the second to open at the park, mainly focusing on air time.
 Upon opening, the roller coaster received generally positive reviews from critics and guests, and received several awards.

 History

-After building The Great White, a steel inverted roller coaster that opened in 1996, SeaWorld officials saw a great amount of optimistic feedback from guests, leading to the development of the Steel Eel.
+After building The Great White, a steel inverted roller coaster that opened in 1997, SeaWorld officials saw a great amount of optimistic feedback from guests, leading to the development of Steel Eel.
 The roller coaster was designed with the park's layout in mind and would interact with several of the park's existing attractions.
 Steel Eel's design focused on height and speed.
 Park officials had sought to increase the frequency of visitors with the opening of the roller coaster.
 The addition of the Steel Eel also sought to appeal to a wider-family demographic.
 SeaWorld San Antonio announced on August 18, 1998, that it would add a new steel roller coaster, named Steel Eel.
 The roller coaster was touted as a "hypercoaster", with a planned opening date set for March 1999.

 The construction of Steel Eel was one of the many roller coasters announced by theme parks around the United States in a record high trend.
 Steel Eel was the most expensive single-season investment the park had made in a 10 year period.
 Testing rehearsals were finishing up in early March 1999.
 The roller coaster would open with the park on March 6.

 Ride experience

 The train departs the station making a left U-turn and ascends the 150 ft chain lift hill.
 Cresting the top, the train descends the first 150 ft drop reaching its maximum speed of 65 mph.
 At the bottom of the drop, the train curves slightly to the left, ascending two camelback hills before entering the mid-course brake run.
 Exiting the brake run, the train descends a 130 ft drop at a right banked 44-degree curve before ascending another hill.
 After dropping and turning slightly to the left, the train enters a series of four camelback hills.
-The train then turn traverses an s-curve into the final brake run before returning to the station.
+The train then traverses an s-curve into the final brake run before returning to the station.
 One cycle of the roller coaster takes around a minute and forty-seconds to complete.